Musyoki-Gerald/pharmacy-management-system/README.md

 **SALES:
 Contains details regarding all sales made by the pharmacy.
-It keeps track of the sale invoice number, the customer ID of the customer, the employee ID of the employee who conducted the sales, the total amount of sale and the sale date and time.
+It keeps track of the sale invoice number, the customer ID of the customer, the employee ID of the employee who conducted the sales, the total amount of sales and the sale date and time.

 **SALES_ITEMS:
 Contains details regarding the particular medicines sold during each sale.
 It